85 Traveller reviews from Holiday Watchdog

+"This is a strange hotel in as much as the staff are superb, all are friendly (bar one grumpy female on reception!!) the location is fine, a little out of the way but easy to get to the main venue's.
+But for us it felt just too big and impersonal, the dining room is huge, extremely noisy and lacks atmosphere.
+The mass catering for so many make it feel like a works canteen, wonderful choice of foods (a bit tepid) but seemed to lack a little care.
+Main bar is interwoven with, entertainment, that you cant hear because television area, coffee bar and sitting area, are all mingled in same area together, just too much noise from each to make any comfortable.
+Perhaps its better when the hotel isn't full?
 The rooms are big, more than adequate, we booked a family room with sea/mountain view, a bit of a "loose" description you can see both (just ) but the main view was a huge brick wall and apartment roof's.
 The courtyards looks like just a mass of corridors and doors (cell block H).
 But everything is clean, and room cleaning exceptional.
 WiFi is poor, very hit and miss, but free towels and water a bonus, and no one minds you taking drinks back to your room.
 All in all a decent hotel that looses out big time by feeling so impersonal.
 However, WELL DONE staff, you try hard with what you have got. "

 - Travel date: 27th January 2016

 "Great all inclusive hotel, staff very friendly & helpful.
 Animation team were brilliant, nothing was too much trouble & they kept the children entertained.
 Pool areas lovely, plenty of sun beds & reservations not allowed before 8am, if you leave your towels before then they will be removed by security!
 Riu land kids club was well organized & cratered for our 5&7 year old.
 Restaurant had plenty of choice, only criticism is that there was no vegetarian main courses so meals were a bit cobbled together but still plenty to eat.
 The themed restaurant is quieter than the main restaurant however there s no table service here either.
 Room was huge, we had a senior suite, sea view with 2ensuite bedrooms,living area and 2 large balconies with chairs tables & sunbeds.
 Everything was very clean & well maintained.
 Bars had self service areas for soft drinks and lager as well as the served main bars where you could get the usual cocktails, spirits, beers and wines.
 The local resort Playa Paraiso was very small & quiet however we had little need to go into the resort .
 Hotel will organize any trips for you at reception, we went to Aqua Land which was great.
 Overall our family had a wonderful week here and would recommend to others without hesitation. "

 - Travel date: 15th June 2014

 Better than expected!

-- Travel date: Wed 25th of July 2012
+- Travel date: 25th July 2012

 Not RIU standad and Playa Pariso is a dump

-- Travel date: Sun 28th of March 2010
+- Travel date: 28th March 2010

 Not like a Riu at all!